hkelly93/SmartKitchen/README.md

     * Added file locking to the REST api.
     * Added support for items where the barcode doesn't exist.
 This involved adding the ability to change the name of an item in the inventory.
+    * Added a TOKEN based authentication to the REST api using PHP.
+The actual token is hidden in the PHP (can't be seen by view source), is hashed, and then injected into the javascript.
+The token is also hashed on the server side and validated before any REST call is made.

 * Brian Day
     * installed raspberry pi in final case